ReScience/ReScience-article/01-introduction.md

-published research software or code, provided the original author(s) is willing to take the challenge of reimplementing his/her own software for the sake of Science; which is unlikely because unfortunately, the incentives for doing such a time-consuming task are low or inexistent.
+published research software or code, provided the original author(s) is willing to take the challenge of reimplementing his/her own software for the sake of Science; which is unlikely because unfortunately, the incentives for doing such a time-consuming task are low or nonexistent.
 Furthermore, if the original author did some mistake in his/her original implementation, chances are that he/she'll reproduce the same mistake over and over again (just an educated guess, we have no data supporting this assertion).
 At this point, the question is what do we do?
-Do we have to declare the research to be lost once and for all because the associated software or code is nowhere to be found / lost / damaged / malfunctionning / not runnable / not usable / does not give original results / etc. We would doom ourselves by doing so and some people are actually willing to replicate computational research because they are interested in the original results for various reasons.
+Do we have to declare the research to be lost once and for all because the associated software or code is nowhere to be found / lost / damaged / malfunctioning / not runnable / not usable / does not give original results / etc. We would doom ourselves by doing so and some people are actually willing to replicate computational research because they are interested in the original results for various reasons.
 But if those researchers write a brand